cloudify-cosmo/getcloudify.org/guide/3.1/plugin-fabric.md

               important_prop2: 300
 {%endhighlight%}

-Here, we specify the tasks file paht relative to the blueprint directory, the task name in that file and (optional) task properties that will be used when actually calling the task.
+Here, we specify the tasks file path relative to the blueprint's directory, the task's name in that file and (optional) task properties that will be used when actually calling the task.

 an example of a tasks file would be: